About

 All in all, we had a great time despite the long day of matches.
 It was yet another shiai experience 'banked in' as we prepare for our upcoming internal tournament (and the Inter-Club Tournament further ahead)!
 Well done everyone! :)

-video archives.
+For NUSKK members, selected videos on LKC matches are already up on the video archives.
 Please look for our archive manager, Jiahui, if you were to experience any problems with the website.

 Till next time!